TheBoegl/gradle-launch4j/README.md

         jar = "lib/${project.tasks.shadowJar.archiveName}"
     }

+The `outputDir` will contain the _lib_ folder even if the shadow plugin creates only one shadowed jar.
+Use the distribution plugin or a custom implementation to copy necessary files to an output location.

 If you use the outdated fatJar plugin the following configuration correctly wires the execution graph:

     fatJar {